 - Pros and Cons of Building a Gaming PC

-- What should you know before building a gaming PC?
+- What should you know before building one

 - How long do DIY gaming PCs last?